FelDev/felixparadis.com-v3/content/posts/fongo/index.md

 For texting, again, it usually works just fine, but on some rare occasions, I’ve received text messages days after they were sent. **DAYS**.
 Again, that happened only twice in two years as far as I can tell and maybe it’s not even a Fongo problem, but I highly suspect it is.

+### Using Fongo abroad (outside Canada)
+I traveled to Mexico and was able to receive both text messages and phone calls.
+It's been very convenient for 2FA logins asking to answer your phone or enter a verification code.

-## Unexpected Benefit: less scammy calls
+## Unexpected benefit: less scammy calls
 I’m not sure why, but it seems like scammers don’t call VOIP numbers as much as regular numbers.
 In the past 2 years I had ONE scammer calling me on my Fongo phone number.

 ## Limitations